naltun/Junior-/README.md

 #Junior-

-Hello.
-Currently this is a project in the works.
+##Hello.
+Currently this is being redesigned [here](https://github.com/naltun/junior) and there will be no further modifications to this software, unless otherwise noted.

 Junior- is a dialect of Lisp.
 I am making this project to understand more of the C language, learn how to program my own language, and learn more